shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/nlp.md

 	![](https://img.shields.io/badge/category-financial-5D58CF) [![](https://img.shields.io/badge/pdf-presentation-EC1C24?logo=adobe)](pdf/chatbot_grabrfi.pdf)

-	As part of the final project of the **[nlp course](https://otus.ru/lessons/nlp/)**, the aim of the project was to create a dialogue system for a banking service business, focusing on combining various NLP methods that can be utilised in chatbots.
+	As part of the final project of the **[nlp course](https://otus.ru/lessons/nlp/)**, the aim of the project was to create a dialogue system for a banking service business **GrabrFi**, focusing on combining various NLP methods that can be utilised in chatbots.
 Combining a **Telegram** structure that utilises **TF-IDF** with **cosine_similarity**, **multiclass classification** based approach, **Question Answering** (BERT), **generative** (DialoGPT).
 The task of answering user questions and queries was split up into different subgroups found in the **[help section](https://help.grabrfi.com)** so that each model would be in charge of its own section, as a result of experimenting with different method activation thresholds, a dialogue system that utilised all of the above methods was created, and all methods were able to work together.
 This allowed for an understanding of the different approaches that can be utilised in the creation of a dialogue system.

 	[![](images/grabr.png)](pdf/chatbot_grabrfi.pdf)